'Rangers can't let up in derby despite Euro lure'

 - Stifling mission falls short but dream still alive

-Rangers will be looking ahead to next Thursday's second leg with Leipzig, which is obviously a massive game, it's not every day you know a two-goal win will get you to a European final.
+Rangers will be looking ahead to next Thursday's second leg with Leipzig, which is obviously a massive game - it's not every day you know a two-goal win will get you to a European final.
 But I just don't see Giovanni van Bronckhorst allowing that to affect his thinking going into this one.

 It may still be an uphill task, but win on Sunday and the league still isn't over.
 It's unlikely Celtic would drop points in two of their remaining games, but Rangers have to go full strength in the derby.